Holyrood Palace: 17th century

 As Lord High Commissioner from 1669 to 1678, John Maitland, 1st Duke of Lauderdale was vicegerent in Scotland and, as the principal occupant of the new palace, he closely supervised the building operations.
 Plans for complete reconstruction were drawn up by Sir William Bruce, the Surveyor General of the King's Works, and Robert Mylne, the King's Master Mason.
 The design included a gothic south-west tower to mirror the existing north-west tower, a plan which had existed since at least Charles I's time.
 Following criticism of Bruce's initial plans for the internal layout from Charles II, Bruce redesigned the layout to provide suites of royal apartments on the first floor, with the Queen's Apartments (built for Catherine of Braganza) in the west range and the King's Apartments in the south and east ranges.
 The two were linked by the Great Gallery to the north, and the Council Chamber occupied the south-west tower.

 Construction began in July 1671, starting at the north-west, which was ready for use by Lauderdale the following year, and by 1674 much of the work was complete.
 In 1675 Lord Haltoun became the first of many nobles to take up a grace-and-favour apartment in the palace.
 A second phase of work started in 1676, when the Duke of Lauderdale ordered Bruce to demolish and rebuild the main west façade, resulting by 1679 in the present west front which forms the main entrance.
 Bruce also constructed a kitchen block to the south-east of the Quadrangle.
 By 1679 the palace had been reconstructed, largely in its present form.
 Craftsmen employed included the Dutch carpenters Alexander Eizat and Jan van Santvoort, and their compatriot Jacob de Wet who painted several ceilings.
 The elaborate plasterwork was carried out by the English plasterers John Houlbert and George Dunsterfield.
-In November 1679, James, Duke of Albany, the future James VII, and his wife, Mary of Modena, took up residence at Holyroodhouse following James’s appointment as Lord High Commissioner.
-They resided at the palace until February 1680, and then again from October 1680 to May 1682, and during this period culture flourished in Edinburgh under the patronage of James’s vice-regal court.
-His daughter Anne also resided at Holyroodhouse between 1681 and 1682.
+In November 1679, James, Duke of Albany, the future James VII, and his wife, Mary of Modena, took up residence at Holyrood following James's appointment as Lord High Commissioner.
+They resided at the palace until February 1680, and then again from October 1680 to May 1682, and during this period culture flourished in Edinburgh under the patronage of James's vice-regal court.
+His daughter Anne also resided at Holyrood between 1681 and 1682.
 When James acceded to the throne in 1685, the Catholic king set up a Jesuit college in the Chancellor's Lodging to the south of the palace.
 James VII founded the Order of the Thistle in May 1687 and Holyrood Abbey was designated as the chapel for the new order.
 The interiors of the chapel, and the Jesuit College, were subsequently destroyed by an anti-Catholic mob in December 1688, following the beginning of the Glorious Revolution.